toddharding/epg/README.md

 ## Issues
 * Can run out of memory on windows causing a crash (*nix's seem to chug along happily)
-* Large grids can take a while to generate
+* Large primes can take a while to generate